-Austerity from the Left: The Fiscal Policies of Social Democratic Parties in Response to the Great Recession (PhD Thesis)
+Austerity From the Left: Social Democratic Parties in the Shadow of the Great Recession (PhD Thesis)

 Pre-print version / online appendix / replication material